ivpn/ivpn.net/src/content/blog/why-you-dont-need-a-vpn.md

 That's it.

 One last note: please remember that if you use a commercial VPN, your internet traffic goes through the VPN provider’s network.
 Whoever is in control of the servers can see and log anything you do online, if they choose to.
-You better trust the service you are signing up for - we will get to that in a future post of VPN Worst Practices.
+You better trust the service you are signing up for - we will get to that in a future post of Industry Insights.

 > Update: We have published a tool called ['Do I need a VPN'](https://www.doineedavpn.com).\
 > It builds on the key points of this blog posts to help evaluate whether a VPN is a right choice for you.\